hujunfang888/individual-project/README.md

-# Comparative genomics of Cochlearia danica haplotype 2 and its putative parental species
+# Comparative genomics reveals Cochlearia groenlandica as a major parental lineage of C. danica haplotype 2

 ## Background
 Allopolyploid species arise from hybridization between different parental species, combining two or more distinct genomes.
-Cochlearia danica is an allopolyploid plant with multiple haplotypes, and its origin has been debated.
-In this study, we focus on haplotype 2 (hap2) and compare it with two putative parents: C. groenlandica and C. pyrenaica.
+Cochlearia danica is an allopolyploid/ allohexaploid plant with multiple haplotypes, and its origin has been debated.
+In this study, I focus on haplotype 2 (hap2) and compare it with two pptencial parents: C. groenlandica and C. pyrenaica.
 The goals are to:
 Assess genome quality and select suitable assemblies for comparison.
 Compare genome-wide similarity, structural conservation, and transposable element (TE) composition.